 - (i) One CEU (eight credit hours) of Health Officer-approved training within the previous 12 months applicable to OSS installation.
-The submitted CEUs certification shall not have been used to meet previous certification or renewal CEU requirements. - (div) Provide written verification of the operations and maintenance specialist's operation and maintenance specialist applicant requirements listed in this subsection; application requirements listed in this Subsection. - (d) Document one CEU of Health Officer-approved classroom or field training instruction within the previous 12 months when applying to renew a certificate. (e) Have no outstanding inspections reports for inspections completed in the previous 12 months; and - (f) Pay all fees applicable to operations and maintenance specialist certification. - (8) Legacy certification level and effective date for new provider requirements will begin with applications for the 2026 certification year. - (97) Enforcement.
-The Health Officer may deny, suspendsuspend, or revoke a certificate for an installer, pumper, or operations and maintenance specialist for any one or more of the following reasons: - (a) Failure to possess the necessary qualifications or to meet the requirements for the issuance or holding of a certificate; - (b) Misrepresentation or concealment of material fact in applications and documentation submitted to the Health Officer; - (c) Willful and repeated disregard or violation of any applicable ordinance, law, or regulation; - (d) Willfully aiding or abetting another person in violation of any applicable ordinance, law or regulation; - (e) Conviction of any crime related to the practice of on-site sewage system pumping, installation, design or operations and maintenance; - (f) Making false promises or misrepresentations through written or verbal advertising, salespeople, agents, or otherwise in connection with the practice of being an on-site sewage system installer, pumper, or operations and maintenance specialist; - (g) Having two or more unpaid final judgments against them relating to OSS practice; or - (h) Failure to maintain or cancellation or termination of any required performance bond.
+The submitted CEUs certification shall not have been used to meet previous certification or renewal CEU requirements. - (d) Provide written verification of operation and maintenance specialist applicant requirements listed in this subsection;

-(108) If the Health Officer finds that the immediate suspension or revocation of a certificate for an installer, pumper, or operations and maintenance specialist is required to protect public health and safety, the Health Officer may order the suspension or revocation to take effect immediately upon personal service of the order or three business days after mailing by certified mail, return receipt requested.
+- (e) Have no outstanding inspections reports for inspections completed in the previous 12 months; and - (f) Pay all fees applicable to operations and maintenance specialist certification. - (8) Legacy certification level and effective date for new provider requirements will begin with applications for the 2026 certification year. - (9) Enforcement.
+The Health Officer may deny, suspend, or revoke a certificate for an installer, pumper, or operations and maintenance specialist for any one or more of the following reasons: - (a) Failure to possess the necessary qualifications or to meet the requirements for the issuance or holding of a certificate; - (b) Misrepresentation or concealment of material fact in applications and documentation submitted to the Health Officer; - (c) Willful and repeated disregard or violation of any applicable ordinance, law, or regulation; - (d) Willfully aiding or abetting another person in violation of any applicable ordinance, law or regulation; - (e) Conviction of any crime related to the practice of on-site sewage system pumping, installation, design, or operations and maintenance; - (f) Making false promises or misrepresentations through written or verbal advertising, salespeople, agents, or otherwise in connection with the practice of being an on-site sewage system installer, pumper, or operations and maintenance specialist; - (g) Having two or more unpaid final judgments against them relating to OSS practice; or - (h) Failure to maintain or cancellation or termination of any required performance bond. - (10) If the Health Officer finds that the immediate suspension or revocation of a certificate for an installer, pumper, or operations and maintenance specialist is required to protect public health and safety, the Health Officer may order the suspension or revocation to take effect immediately upon personal service of the order or three business days after mailing by certified mail, return receipt requested.
 In other cases, the suspension or revocation shall take place 10 business days after service or, should there be a request for reconsideration or an appeal, after administrative appeals have been exhausted.